Find out more about the NICE Diagnostics Advisory Committee members by reading their biographies.

 Professor Chris Hyde

-Professor of Public Health & Clinical Epidemiology, Peninsula College of Medicine and Dentistry
+Professor of Public Health & Clinical Epidemiology, Exeter Test Group, University of Exeter Medical School

 Chris Hyde trained in medicine and public health in London and East Anglia respectively.
 His expertise is in systematic reviews and health technology assessments, particularly in the context of providing support to policy-makers.
 In this respect he has undertaken many reports for NICE, particularly its Technology Appraisal Programme.

 During his career he has set up and directed the Aggressive Research Intelligence Facility (ARIF), an effectiveness information support service for commissioners in the West Midlands.
 Chris has also directed the West Midlands Health Technology Assessment Collaboration and been closely involved with the Systematic Reviews Initiative of the National Blood Service.
 He has long-standing connections with the Cochrane Collaboration and is an editor of the NHS HTA Monograph series.
 He is currently based at the Peninsula College of Medicine and Dentistry where he leads the Technology Appraisal Group in PenTAG.

 He has a long-standing interest in the evaluation of tests and has done health technology assessments on many topics including automated cervical screening, hysteroscopy, prediction of pre-eclampsia and pre-term birth, PET/CT, orthopantomography and identifying genetic sub-types in diabetes.
 He is currently part of the UK Support Unit for Cochrane Diagnostic Test Accuracy Reviews based at the University of Birmingham; and a member of the Cochrane Diagnostics Test Accuracy Editorial Board.